lupyuen/lupyuen.github.io/src/openocd.md

 Today we have connected OpenOCD to PineCone...
 Next we shall try flashing and debugging RISC-V firmware on PineCone!
 (With VSCode, GDB, ...)

 I'll also be testing on PineCone the [Embedded Rust Firmware](https://github.com/lupyuen/pinecone-rust), kindly contributed by the Sipeed BL602 Community.
+[PineCone Rust Docs](https://lupyuen.github.io/pinecone-rust/)

 Stay tuned!